 The style is very difficult to explain.
 I would say it's timeless pieces, with a lot of minimal basics that you can combine well, and mix with some statement pieces.
 There are items that I always have in stock, like linen shirts or turtlenecks, and high-waisted jeans.
 The point is that you should be able to buy something and wear it for a long time – maybe dress it up for a special occasion to become a statement piece.

-Dóra wearing a vintage sweater and the Ade Velkon Slouchy Pants in White
+Dóra wearing a vintage sweater and the Slouchy Pants in Alabaster

 I really like to express myself creatively through fashion.
 It still works like in a way that keeps coming back around.
 A good example from this past summer is biker shorts, or vests that are coming back into chain stores now.
 They're out there – and why buy a newly produced one if you can find an original?
 The other good thing about vintage is that you can already see what these pieces look like after 20, 30, 40 years of use, meaning you can get a pretty good idea of the condition they'll be in over the next decades.
 It's a nice way to know that you're investing in something.